-In both cases a programmable interconnect matrix allows the inputs and outputs of each logic block to be interconnected.
-By configuring the lookup-up tables in each logic block and by programming the interconnections between the logic blocks results a wide range of logic functions can be implemented.
+In both cases a programmable interconnect matrix allows the inputs and outputs of logic blocks to be interconnected.
+A wide range of logic functions can be implemented by configuring the LUTs or PLAs and programming the interconnect matrix.

-Small CPLDs (e.g. a Xilinx XC2C32A with 32 i/o pins and 2 FB or the Intel 5M40 with 40 LE and and 64 i/o pins) sell for about \$1 or \$2 in small quantities.
+Small CPLDs sell for about \$1 or \$2 in small quantities (e.g. a Xilinx "Coolrunner" XC2C32A with 32 I/O pins and 32 MC or the Intel MAX V 5M40 with 64 I/O pins and 40 LE).